cpreh/fcppt/README.markdown

 About
 -----

-Freundlich's C++ Toolkit (fcppt) is a collection of libraries focusing on improving general C++ code by providing better types, a strong focus on C++11 (non-conforming compilers are mostly not supported) and functional programming (which is both efficient and syntactically affordable in C++11).
+Freundlich's C++ Toolkit (fcppt) is a collection of libraries that aim to improve general C++ code through better typing and functional programming.

 More information
 ----------------

-Check out our homepage at <a href="http://fcppt.org">fcppt.org</a> for more information.
+Check out our homepage at <a href="https://fcppt.org">fcppt.org</a> for more information.

 Contact